flaudanum/dev-notes/Git/Git_notes.md

 $ git merge --squash origin/other-branch
 ```

+Solve the **merge conflicts** by editing the conflicting files and selecting the changes to keep.
+Next track the files with `git add` and make a commit for closing the conflict.

-Solve the merge conflicts if any and eventually push the current branch to the remote repository:
+Eventually push the current branch to the remote repository:
 ```
 $ git push origin master
 ```